nuejs/www/docs2/reference/template-syntax.md

 </div>
 ```

 If React is __"just JavaScript"__, then Nue is __"just HTML"__ because any valid HTML is also valid Nue.
-You can also extend the standard HTML with template expressions that help you build modern websites and web- applications ins simple, declarative way.
+You can also extend the standard HTML with template expressions that help you build modern websites and web- applications in simple, declarative way.

 Nue is best suited for *UX developers* dealing with the [front of the frontend](//bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/) and with topics like interaction design, accessibility, and user experience.